Lisbon is famous for its stunning vistas over the Tagus River and record-breaking structures.

 Facts About the Stunning Landmarks of Lisbon

 The Portuguese capital enchants with its spectacular landmarks.
-Let’s discover the most interesting facts about Lisbon’s popular attractions.
+Let’s discover the most interesting facts about Lisbon’s popular attractions, which make the city worth visiting.

 - The massive Sanctuary of Christ the King was inspired by Rio de Janeiro’s Christ the Redeemer.
 Similar to the Brazilian structure, the Portuguese Christ the King overlooks the city of Lisbon.
 The imposing monument faces the left bank of the Tagus River from a hill in the Almada District.
 A gigantic pedestal supports the 92 ft.
 (28 m) tall figure of Christ.
 Enjoy sweeping views of Lisbon, the Tagus River, and the 25 de Abril Bridge by visiting the observation deck at the base of the statue.